 Emma obtained her B.S. in Molecular and Cellular Biology as a Cornelius Vanderbilt Honors Scholar at Vanderbilt University.
-Internships in wildlife rehabilitation, speciation genetics, viral genomics, and population ecology inspired her dedication to species conservation.
-As she graduated in December 2012, she has spent the past four months in Chiapas, Mexico, reintroducing the scarlet macaw to the rainforests of Palenque.
-This summer she will be interning for the Alliance for Zero Extinction in the offices of American Bird Conservancy.
+Positions in wildlife rehabilitation, speciation genetics, microbial genomics, and population ecology inspired her dedication to species conservation.
+For her commitment to public service in the environmental sphere, she was named Truman Scholar for the state of Georgia 2012.
+After she graduated from Vanderbilt in December 2012, she spent the four months in Chiapas, Mexico, reintroducing the scarlet macaw to the rainforests of Palenque.
+The following summer she interned for the Alliance for Zero Extinction in the offices of American Bird Conservancy.